mgoold/linear_algebra_notes/linear_algebra_content3.md

 **Additional Note** the negative or positive value of the gradient tells you whether the gradient is pointing "uphill or downhill".
 In gradient descent algorithms, it is typical to pursue the negative values, since these are associated with minima, which in turn are associated with error minimization.

 A 0 gradient corresponds to a critical point, or "local peak/valley" on a surface.
 Remember that for a Jacobian, a non-maximal rank corresponds to a critical point, so in the context of a gradient this critical point (non-maximal rank) will be a vector of 0s.

+### Gradient Descent Recursive Algorithm

+When gradient descent is used to minimize error/approximate a value in machine learning, the gradient is calculated many times in such a way that as the gradient values get progressively smaller, the algorithm slows down and quits so as not to overshoot the peak or valley.

+Formally, this approache looks like this recursive formula:

+$$\Large{a_N\text{ = }a_{N-1}-\gamma\nablaf\left(a_{N-1}right\)}$$

+In words, this is "The gradient at point N equals the gradient at the previous point - gamma * gradient at previous point..." .
+Where gamma is the "step size", or  scaling parameter that can adjust the impact of learning thus farm, since a given gradient can be large.
+This is also called the "learning rate".